 Time of day plays a major role both in terms of total number of crashes and in terms of the severity of crashes.
-The greatest numbers of crashes occur in the four-hour period between 2:00 and 5:59pm (33 percent of all crashes).
-However, this period only accounts for 24.2 percent of fatalities.
+The greatest numbers of crashes occur in the four-hour period between 2:00 and 5:59pm (31.2 percent of all crashes).
+However, this period only accounts for 18.2 percent of fatal crashes.

-Figure 4.11: Pedestrian crashes by age
+Figure 4.11: Pedestrian crashes by age of pedestrian

-Note: The percentages of All Crashes do not total 100 percent because 35 crashes (1.5 percent of the total) were not classified as rural or urban in the SAVER database.
+Note: The percentages of All Crashes do not total 100 percent because 35 crashes (1.5 percent of the total) were not classified as rural or urban in the ICAT database.